geolsookim/checkout/README.md

 }
 ```

-then the string 'AS' represents a bundle of 3 'A' items, and a call to the function
+then the string 'A*' represents a bundle of 3 'A' items, and a call to the function

 ```python
 checkout('https://price_url.com', ['A', 'A*'])